Call us to set up an appointment! 765.962.9900

 Richmond SCOLIOSIS TREATMENT: SPINAL MOBILIZATION

-A recent study presented support for spinal mobilization of scoliosis spines.
+A new study reported support for spinal mobilization of scoliosis spines.
 Researchers discovered significant improvements in the neutral angles of both the lower thoracic spine curve and the lower lumbar spine curve after triple-treatment trunk stretching.
 Triple-treatment trunk stretching may well improve the spinal curve and the physical fitness status of the scoliosis patient.
 (4) Again, Cox® flexion distraction manipulation stretches the basic anatomical posture of scoliosis.

 Richmond SCOLIOSIS TREATMENT: SURGICAL VS NON-SURGICAL